-- Users belonging to the ADMIN group are allowed to see all data and all fields. - Users belonging to the A group are allowed to see data associated with REDUCTION=1 across all fields. - Users belonging to the B group are allowed to see data associated with REDUCTION=2, but not in the NUM field - Users belonging to the C group are allowed to see data associated with REDUCTION=3, but not in the ALPHA field - Users belonging to the GROUP1 group are allowed to see data associated with REDUCTION=3 across all fields
+- Users belonging to the ADMIN group are allowed to see all fields and only those records other users can see in this example when REDUCTION is 1, 2, or 3. - Users belonging to the A group are allowed to see data associated with REDUCTION=1 across all fields. - Users belonging to the B group are allowed to see data associated with REDUCTION=2, but not in the NUM field - Users belonging to the C group are allowed to see data associated with REDUCTION=3, but not in the ALPHA field - Users belonging to the GROUP1 group are allowed to see data associated with REDUCTION=3 across all fields